Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

-## 2.Making our solution possible，scalable and inventive
+## 2.Our solution: possible，scalable and inventive

 #### 2.1 Core Technology